Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
-            "text": "The Enneagram can be a journey of self-discovery and it may take time to fully understand your type.
+            "text": "The Enneagram can be a journey of self-discovery, and it may take time to understand your type fully.
 Be patient with yourself and the process."
           },
           "name": "How long does it take to determine my Enneagram type?"
         }